Corinne Russell: Modelling career

-TV work
+Acting career

+Television

 She became one of the "Hill's Angels" on the 1983 cycle of The Benny Hill Show.
 Also in 1983 she was part of Flick Colby's Zoo dancers on Top Of The Pops, featuring heavily in the dance to "Waiting On A Train" by Flash And The Pan on 02.06.83.
 She later became a regular on the third series of The Kenny Everett Television Show in 1985.
 Later, in 1989, she had a nonspeaking role in Dennis Potter's adaptation of Blackeyes.
 She appears in one episode of In Sickness and in Health (S04E04) in a non speaking role, and in The Manageress (S02E05).

-Film work
+Film

 Her film work includes Absolute Beginners as the Giant Typewriter Dancer and a small speaking role in Highlander as the hooker "Candy".
 Russell was chosen to dance in silhouette during the opening credits of the 1983 James Bond film Octopussy.
 She also had a speaking role in the TV movie Harry's Kingdom as the car model "Suzi Lake".
 She had a minor role in Bolero.

-Music video work
+Music video

 She led other leather-clad women with zippers at the groin region of their suits in the AC/DC music video "You Shook Me All Night Long".
 It was revealed on the VH1 series Pop-up Video that during the shot with the mechanical bull, she accidentally jabbed herself with her spur twice.
 The roadie who came to her aid married her a year later: Angus Young, AC/DC's lead guitarist, gave the couple a mechanical bull for a wedding present as a joke.
 The couple later divorced.